-Velocity calibration.
 For isotropic media, the propagation direction of a wavefront is normal to the wavefront itself.
 Furthermore, body waves are polarized either in propagation direction or in the plane tangent to the wavefront.
 The slowness vector \vec{p} fully characterizes all these directions in this case.
-However, from the first derivatives of traveltimes, we can only determine up to two components of this vector.
-For the more particular case of VSP data, we are looking for the velocities in the vicinity of the receivers.
-Due to the 1D nature of a well, the data only provides us with one component of the slowness vector, namely its component p_t tangent to the well.
+However, from the first derivatives of traveltimes, we can only determine up to two components of this vector as the receivers usually cover an acquisition surface rather than an entire volume.
+For the more particular case of VSP data, the situation is even worse: we are looking for the velocities in the vicinity of the receivers.
+Due to the one-dimensional nature of a well, the data only provides us with one component of the slowness vector, namely its component p_t tangent to the well.

 For a given receiver at (x_G, y_G, z_G) the local velocity v_G is fixed.
-However, the waves from different source (and reflection) points will arrive there with different propagation directions, i. e. slowness vectors \vec{p} .
-Thus, the slowness component p_t tangent to the well will vary systematically: for a wave propagating normal to the well it will vanish, for a wave tangent to the well it will reach its maximum: $p_t = |\vec{p}| = v_G^{-1}$, the inverse of the true velocity, as p_t is the only non-vanishing component in this case.
-The latter case does not necessarily occur for the combination of given model and chosen acquisition geometry.
+In general, the waves from different source (and reflection) points will arrive there with different propagation directions, i. e. slowness vectors \vec{p} .
+Thus, the slowness component p_t tangent to the well will vary systematically: for a wave propagating normal to the well it will vanish, for a wave tangent to the well it will reach its maximum: $p_t = |\vec{p}| = v_G^{-1}$.
+This maximum is the inverse of the true velocity v_G , as p_t is the only non-vanishing component of the slowness vector \vec{p} in this case.
+Note that the latter case does not necessarily occur within the considered combination of given model and chosen acquisition geometry.